cathymingg-ai/COMP3007-Notes/README.md

 Author: Cathleen San Buenaventura

-Course Subject: COMP3007 - Programming Paradigms
+Course Subject: Programming Paradigms (COMP3007)

 Winter Term of 2025

-# About the Course:
+# About the Course
 ## 1. Programming Paradigms
 - A style or approach to problem-solving with programming languages; characterized by:
     - Design focus